 The configuration of PSB and operation of each device mounted in PSB are diagnosed.
+While diagnosing, the power supply of PSB is turned on and off.
 The diagnosis result is displayed after diagnosis.
 In addition, the items of Test and Fault displayed by showboards(8) can be confirmed.

--a Diagnoses all mou inted PSBs. -h Displays the usage.
+-a Diagnoses all mounted PSBs. -h Displays the usage.
 Specifying this option with another option or operand causes an error. -m diag= mode Specifies the diagnosis level of the initial diagnosis.
-You can specify either of the following for mode . min max Standard (Default) Maximum -n Automatically resp ponds to prompt with "n" (no). -p Executes probe-scsi-all of OpenBoot PROM and displays the result in the middle of diagnosis processing. -q Prevents display of messages, including prompt, for standard output. -S Executes show-devs of OpenBoot PROM and displays the result in the middle of diagnosis processing. - V Displays detailed information. -y Automatically responds to prompt with "y" (yes).
+You can specify either of the following for mode . min max Standard (Default) Maximum -n Automatically responds to prompt with "n" (no). -p Executes probe-scsi-all of OpenBoot PROM and displays the result in the middle of diagnosis processing. -d Prevents display of messages, including prompt, for standard output. -S Executes show-devs of OpenBoot PROM and displays the result in the middle of diagnosis processing. - V Displays detailed information. - y Automatically responds to prompt with "y" (yes).